-<key>DisableCertificateValidation</key> <true/>
+'''

+<key>DisableCertificateValidation</key><true/>

+'''

-This setting is useful if the validity period of a certificate has expired and no new certificate is not yet available.
+This setting is useful if the validity period of a certificate has expired and no new certificate is available yet.
 To ensure that a user can continue to access their encryption profile, the option allows to disable checking of the certificate's validity period.
 As a result, the same certificate, which has actually expired, can still be used.
 Once the new certificates are available, this setting can be disabled again by changing the parameter for this setting to "false".

-Note: Alternatively, you can also manually set its trust setting via the Keychain Access and thus, for example, Always Trust a certificate.
+Note: Alternatively, the trust setting can be configured via the Keychain Access and thus, for example, Always Trust a certificate.

-Note: Changes of trust settings always require explicit authorization via login.
+Note: Changes of trust settings always require the user to enter his logon password.